Michael Temple Canfield: Education and career

 Canfield attended the Brooks School in North Andover, Massachusetts on the shores of Lake Cochichewick, before serving in the United States Marine Corps during World War II where he was wounded at Iwo Jima.
-After the war, he returned to the U.S. where he attended Harvard University (where he was a member of the Hasty Pudding Institute of 1770 and A.D.
+After the war, he returned to the U.S. where he attended Harvard College (where he was a member of the Hasty Pudding Institute of 1770 and A.D.
 Club), graduating in 1951.

 After Harvard, he went to London as an aide to Winthrop W. Aldrich and secretary to John Hay Whitney when they were Ambassadors to the Court of St James under President Dwight D. Eisenhower.

 He later worked in London as an editorial representative of Harper & Row where his father was publisher.
 In London, he lived at Canfield House in Eaton Square and was elected a member of White's, the elite gentleman's club in St James's.
 In New York, he was a member of the Knickerbocker Club.

 Personal life

 Canfield married Caroline Lee Bouvier (known as “Lee”) on April 18, 1953 at the Holy Trinity Catholic Church in Washington, D.C.
-Bouvier was the youngest of two daughters of stockbroker John Vernou Bouvier III and his wife, socialite Janet Norton Lee (later married to Hugh D. Auchincloss).
+Bouvier was the younger of two daughters of stockbroker John Vernou Bouvier III and his wife, socialite Janet Norton Lee (later married to Hugh D. Auchincloss).
 A few months after their wedding, Bouvier's older sister Jacqueline married U.S. Senator, and future President, John F. Kennedy.
 Canfield was an usher while Bouvier was matron of honor to her sister.
-Canfield and Bouvier divorced in 1958, and the marriage was annulled by the Roman Catholic Church in November 1962.
+Canfield and Bouvier divorced in 1958, and the marriage was annulled by the Catholic Church in November 1962.
 In March 1959, Bouvier married the Polish aristocrat Prince Stanisław Radziwill.

-On June 13, 1960, Canfield married Frances, Countess of Dudley in a civil ceremony in the registrar's office at Amersham, Buckinghamshire followed by a reception at Frances' country home, Hertfordshire House, Coleshill.
-She was twice divorced from Walter Long, 2nd Viscount Long and William Ward, 3rd Earl of Dudley.
+On June 13, 1960, Canfield married Laura Charteris in a civil ceremony in the registrar's office at Amersham, Buckinghamshire followed by a reception at Laura's country home, Hertfordshire House, Coleshill.
+She was the sister of novelist Hugo Charteris, Ann Charteris the wife of Ian Fleming, and Mary Rose Charteris.
+The siblings were the grandchildren of Hugo Charteris, 11th Earl of Wemyss.
+Laura was twice divorced, firstly from Walter Long, 2nd Viscount Long and secondly from William Ward, 3rd Earl of Dudley.
+Laura's second husband, William Ward, 3rd Earl of Dudley, married thirdly Grace Maria (née Kolin) Radziwill (1923–2016), daughter of Dr. Michael Kolin and Anna Tironi of Dubrovnik, Yugoslavia.
+Grace was the second wife of Prince Stanislaus Radziwill.
+The Prince's third wife was Canfield's first wife, Lee Radziwiłł.